Wimpole Estate: History

-In 1942, Capt.
-George Bambridge and his wife, Elsie, daughter of Rudyard Kipling, purchased it after having been tenants since 1938.
+In 1938, Capt.
+George Bambridge and his wife, Elsie, daughter of Rudyard Kipling, purchased Wimpole, having rented it since 1936.
 They used the inheritance left to them by her father, and the royalties from his books, for the long-needed refurbishment of the house and grounds.
-During the War, for instance, the house had no running water nor electricity.
+During World War II, the house had no running water nor electricity, and in 1943 land on the estate was requisitioned by the British Army, so a hospital could be established for casualties.
+George Bambridge died of influenza at Wimpole Hall in 1943.
+The hospital was used by the United States Army Medical Department between 1944 and 1946, with the requisitioned land finally being used as a United States Air Force Hospital, before it was returned to Elsie Bambridge in 1960.
 During her time at Wimpole Hall, Elsie was known to become irritated by members of the public gathering too close to the house for picnics, so much so, she once returned to an offending couple's property and had her own picnic on their lawn.
-Elsie Bambridge bequeathed the house to the National Trust when she died in 1976.
+Elsie Bambridge bequeathed the estate to the National Trust when she died in 1976, and the estate, including the hall, was first opened to the public in 1979.